How (and Why) to Promote Your YouTube Content on Your Own Site

 1. Create a Landing Page for Each of Your Videos

 If you created a video to accompany your current blog post, you have this step already handled.
-But what if your video is a webinar or a vlog that doesn’t currently have a landing page on your site?
+But what if your video is a webinar or a vlog that doesn’t currently have a video landing page on your site?

 Then you need to create it!
 Here’s how: